 How are Lasers Used to Remove Tattoos?

-Lasers have been demonstrated to be the most effective method to remove a tattoo because they make it possible to target specific ink colors.
-That’s because each laser emits light of only one wavelength (i.e., color) – and each emitted wavelength is specifically absorbed by only one ink color.
+Lasers have been demonstrated to be the most effective method to remove a tattoo because the laser make it possible to target specific ink colors.
+This is because each laser emits light of only one wavelength (i.e., color) – and each emitted wavelength is specifically absorbed by only one ink color.
 By selecting different lasers, it is possible to target and remove the different colors of ink that were used in creating the tattoo.

 Usually more than one treatment is required to lighten or eliminate a tattoo.
-This depends upon a number of factors including: the colors within the tattoo; the quantity of ink used; the age of the tattoo; the location of the tattoo; and the complexion of the overlying skin, among other factors.
+This depends upon: the colors within the tattoo; the quantity of ink used; the age of the tattoo; the location of the tattoo; and the complexion of the overlying skin, among other factors.
 Treatments are usually scheduled at intervals of 8 weeks.

 Does the Ink Color Affect the Ease of Tattoo Removal?